yayudev/yayu.dev/README.md

 Good to have things that will be added eventually but not 100% required for initial release.

 - [ ] Loading skeletons
-- [ ] Use jotai/signals instead of context.
 - [ ] Resume/CV pdf download
 - [ ] Testing
 - [ ] Skill sheet